skoczen/will/README.md

 I'd love to have your help building PCO Bot.
 If there's something you want to add
 1. Look to see if your feature is already an issue.
 2. If it is then comment that you're working on it.
-If it's not then make an issue and comment that you're working on it. or add an issue if it's not there.
+If it's not then make an issue and comment that you're working on it.
-3. Tag the issue People, Services, Check-in's etc
+3. Tag the issue as Enhancement and People, Services, Check-in's etc
 4. Write awesome code and submit a pull request!